• Skip to primary navigation

 • In a medium sauce pan over medium heat add your eggs, sugar, cinnamon, nutmeg and milk and whisk together well so it is well blended.

-• Cook over medium heat stirring frequently for about 5-10 minutes or until the mixture coats the back of a spoon or if using a thermometer, it reaches 160 degrees.
+• Cook over low heat, whisking constantly, for about 5-10 minutes or until the mixture coats the back of a spoon or if using a thermometer, it reaches 160 degrees.
 Don't worry if you get a little cooked egg on the bottom of your pan, you will strain your mixture later.
 Just try your best to keep stirring to prevent this.

 • Once the mixture is ready, pour it through a fine sieve over a large bowl to take out any thick bits that may have formed so your eggnog is nice and smooth.
 Now clean your sieve and do this one more time into another bowl just to make sure there are no bits of cooked egg in your eggnog mixture.